Ildemaro Vargas Player Props: Nationals vs. Brewers

 Ildemaro Vargas At The Plate

-- Vargas has six doubles, a triple, two home runs and six walks while hitting .257.
+- Vargas is hitting .257 with six doubles, a triple, two home runs and six walks.

-- Vargas has picked up a hit in 22 of 39 games this year, with multiple hits six times.
+- Vargas has reached base via a hit in 22 games this season (of 39 played), and had multiple hits in six of those games.

-- He has homered in two of 39 games played this year, and in 1.7% of his plate appearances.
+- In 39 games played this season, he has hit a homer in only two of them.

-- In nine games this year (23.1%), Vargas has picked up an RBI, and in five of those games (12.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 23.1% of his games this year, Vargas has tallied at least one RBI.
+In five of those games (12.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 - In 14 of 39 games this season, he has scored, including multiple runs once.